 13) Delete the Duds

-Delete pins and boards that your audience is just not interested in.
-It will likely increase your follower rate and repins because your content is now a higher quality.
+Delete pins and boards that your audience isn't interested in.
+You will likely attract more followers because your pins are consistently high in quality.

 14) Respond to Comments